You are here

-Virginia shared an affinity for music with Jefferson, who bought her a pianoforte from Boston though he could ill afford it.
-After a youthful romance and long engagement with Nicholas Philip Trist, the grandson of an old friend of Jefferson's, the two were married at Monticello on 11 September 1824.
-They remained there while Nicholas studied law and acted as Jefferson's secretary, and then again while Nicholas helped his brother-in-law, Thomas Jefferson Randolph, settle Jefferson's estate after his death in 1826.
+Virginia shared an affinity for music with Jefferson, who bought her a pianoforte from Boston though he could ill afford it.2 After a youthful romance and long engagement with Nicholas Philip Trist, the grandson of an old friend of Jefferson's, the two were married at Monticello on September 11, 1824.
+They remained there while Nicholas studied law and acted as Jefferson's secretary, and then again while Nicholas helped his brother-in-law, Thomas Jefferson Randolph, settle Jefferson's estate after his death in 1826.3

-In 1828 Nicholas accepted a State Department clerkship in Washington, D.C., but Virginia remained at her brother's Edgehill plantation until 1829, when she, her children, and her mother were able to join Nicholas.
-The Trists moved to Havana, Cuba, in 1834, when Nicholas was appointed consul and remained there until 1841.
-In the late 1840s, her husband, then serving as chief clerk of the State Department, was sent to Mexico to negotiate a peace treaty to end the war with that country.4
+In 1828, Nicholas accepted a State Department clerkship in Washington, D.C.
+Virginia remained at her brother's Edgehill plantation until 1829, when she, her children, and her mother were able to join Nicholas.
+In 1834, when Nicholas was appointed consul, the Trists moved to Havana, Cuba, and they remained there until 1841.
+In the late 1840s, Nicholas, then serving as chief clerk of the State Department, was sent to Mexico to negotiate a peace treaty to end the war with that country.4

-After her husband's near financial ruin, occurring after his dismissal by President Polk following that negotiation, Virginia and Nicholas' sisters attempted to run a school for young ladies.
-The effort failed, adding to their debts.
-The Trists then moved to Alexandria, Virginia, and after her husband's death in 1874, Virginia lived with one of her three children until her own death in April 1882.
+After Nicholas's dismissal by President James K. Polk, following the negotiations with Mexico, the couple faced near financial ruin.
+To alleviate their economic problems, Virginia and Nicholas's sisters attempted to run a school for young ladies.
+The effort failed, adding to their debts rather than relieving them.
+The Trists then moved to Alexandria, Virginia.
+After her husband's death in 1874, Virginia lived with one of her three children until her own death in April 1882.5

 - Drexler, Robert W. Guilty of Making Peace: A Biography of Nicholas Philip Trist.
 Lanham, MD: University Press of America, 1991.